-Welcome to Flash Pulp, episode three hundred and sixty-nine.
+Welcome to Flash Pulp, episode three hundred and ninety-eight.

-This week’s episodes are brought to you by We Are Not Here To Please You
+This week’s episodes are brought to you by The Melting Potcast

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we present an occult fairy tale of sorts, as we enter an ancient forest to happen upon a bloody scene and an abandoned child.

 Understanding: a Blackhall Tale, Part 1 – The Maiden

 Centuries ago, during the dark times, in a village whose name died with its last progeny, there was a girl of round face and bright eyes.
 Her mother had not survived her labour, and her father died, moments thereafter, of a despairing jump while attached to a short rope.